Lev0n82/TestDriverMCP/README.md

 ### Can I run tests in parallel?

 Yes.
-TestDriver supports parallel execution using multiple VMs or containers.
+GRACE supports parallel execution using multiple VMs or containers.

 ### Can I track performance metrics during testing?